 Visit our Re-post guidelines

 Bees make more than honey.
-They also make gunk called propolis.
+They also make a waxy substance called propolis.
 And this "bee glue" is a powerful health balm.
-In fact, studies show it has anti-cancer properties.
+In fact, studies show it has anti-cancer properties

 Dr. Seema Patel of the Bioinformatics and Medical Informatics Research Center, San Diego State University conducted a comprehensive review of the literature on propolis and cancer.
 Dr. Patel found laboratory and animal studies supporting propolis efficacy against cancers of the: